glitchlover/LinkedNotes/✍🏻 Permanent Notes/🏛University/Semester 2020 Fall/Theory of Computation/CFG ( Context Free Grammer ).md

     -   Goes down t^1608393333818
 o tree leaves using productions

-^1608306159485
 the root which is the starti^1608393334214 ng symbol **S**

 ^1608306159861

-### Sentential on tree is a sub-tree of a derivation tree/parse tree such that either all of its children are in the sub-tree or none of them are in the sub-tree.
+on tree is a sub-tree of a derivation tree/parse tree such that either all of its children are in the sub-tree or none of them are in the sub-tree.
 Also it is a string
 ^1608392446619

 ##### Example